- As low as $418/Night

 - Approximately 1300 square feet

 For your next Myrtle Beach vacation, book a stay at this Kingston Plantation condo.
 The resort offers luxuries such as dedicated beach access, spas, eateries, a brewery, and bars!
-Savor the serene South Carolina coast from the private balcony of this 2-bedroom, 2-bathroom vacation rental.
+Appreciate the serene South Carolina coast from the private balcony of this 2-bedroom, 2-bathroom vacation rental.
 Spend a day on the Myrtle Beach Boardwalk, make a gourmet meal for your appreciated ones in the entirely equipped kitchen, and fall asleep to the sound of the waves crashing on the shore!

 -- THE PROPERTY --